Grove City College: Supreme Court case

-Under President Charles S. MacKenzie, the college was the plaintiff-appellee in the landmark U.S. Supreme Court case in 1984, Grove City College v.
+Under President Charles S. MacKenzie, the college was the plaintiff-appellee in the landmark 1984 U.S. Supreme Court case Grove City College v.
 Bell.
-The ruling came seven years after the school refused to sign a Title IX compliance form, which would have subjected the entire school to federal regulations, even ones not yet issued.
-The court ruled 6–3 that acceptance by students of federal educational grants fell under the regulatory requirements of Title IX, but it limited the application to the school's financial aid department.
+The ruling came seven years after the school refused to sign a Title IX compliance form, which would have subjected the entire school at all times to current federal regulations in force.
+The court ruled 6–3 that acceptance by students of federal educational grants fell under the regulatory requirements of Title IX, but limited the application to the school's financial aid department.

 In 1988, new legislation subjected every department of any educational institution that received federal funding to Title IX requirements.
-In response, Grove City College withdrew from the Pell Grant program entirely beginning with the 1988–1989 academic year, replacing such grants to students with its own program, the Student Freedom Fund.
+In response, Grove City College from the 1988–1989 academic year withdrew entirely from the Pell Grant program, replacing its grants to students with funding from its own Student Freedom Fund.
 In October 1996, the college withdrew from the Stafford Loan program, providing entering students with replacements through a program with PNC Bank.

-Grove City is one of a handful of colleges (along with Hillsdale College, which did likewise after the aforementioned 1984 case) that does not participate in federal financial aid, including grants, loans, and scholarships.
+Grove City is one of a handful of colleges that does not receive federal grants, loans, or scholarships.